-(i) Elimination of human-made fish passage barriers, including culvert repair and replacement;
+(i) Elimination of human-made or caused fish passage barriers, including culvert repair and replacement;

 (iii) Placement of woody debris or other instream structures that benefit naturally reproducing fish stocks.

-(b) A fish habitat enhancement project must be approved in one of the following ways:
+(c) A fish habitat enhancement project must be approved in one of the following ways in order to receive the permit review and approval process created in this section:

 (iii) By the department as a department-sponsored fish habitat enhancement or restoration project;